Accessibility FAST

 Quick Start Guide

-Alternative (alt) text is a description of visual information.
+Alternative text (alt text) is an equivalent text description of visual information.

 Describe informative images